 I am a new graduate student who is very physically attractive — at least for a little while longer.
 What I mean is that I have started to lose my hair.
-I don't think that it's noticeable to other people, but I have started to see 10-15 hairs on my pillow every morning when I wake up.
+I don't think that it's noticeable to other people, but I have started to see 10 to 15 hairs on my pillow every morning when I wake up.
 Also, when I run my hand through my hair, a few more come right out.

 I'm pretty much a realist (I don't think I'm being paranoid), but this is one of the most frightening things that has happened to me.
 In the "singles world," even the suspicion that someone is losing his hair is enough to make another person look the other way — especially in the "gay" scene.
 I know, because I've done it myself, as have many of my friends.
 I certainly look for other qualities besides physical attractiveness, but of course that part is important, too, and a receding hairline or thinning hair is just not generally attractive.
 In any case, I'm wrecked.
 I'm wondering what the best ways, if any, are to deal with this problem.
 I've heard of Rogaine and know it's expensive — but how expensive?
 And how effective?
 Where do I go for some sort of consultation?

 First off, to help assuage your fears; it is normal for people to lose 50 to 150 hairs per day (in the shower, when combing your hair and so on) as each strand of hair moves through a seven year cycle on your head, then falls out naturally.
 Also, anyone can experience hair loss (female and male adults and children).
 However, hair loss can begin to lead to baldness when: (1) the rate of shedding exceeds the rate of regrowth, (2) new hair is thinner than the hair that is shed, and/or (3) hair is lost in patches.
 It sounds like you're very observant; you've noticed that your rate of hair loss has increased recently and is more than normal for you.